-Borderline Personality Disorder can be a nightmare, if you have it.
+Borderline Personality Disorder can be a nightmare.
+If you’re someone who experiences it yourself, you know exactly what I mean.
 If you love someone who has it, you might be baffled at the way they see the world and experience emotions.
 We don’t even have a sleeve on which to wear our emotions–we’re that emotionally thin-skinned.
 To put it bluntly, it sucks.
 The smallest offense can hurt us.
 A perceived threat will send us into a meltdown.
 We have volatile relationships.
 Intense friendships.
 Skewed perspectives of the world.

 At the same time, we love deeply.
 We are passionate people.
 We are empathetic, by nature, and compassionate to a fault.
 We will go to the ends of the earth for you.
 We are not unfeeling monsters–it’s quite the opposite.
 We feel too much.
 We feel everything.

 BPD is believed to be borne out of childhood trauma or neglect, though there is a hereditary component as well.
 Though it isn’t our fault that we see the world this way and have strong reactions to it, it is our responsibility to try to find better coping mechanisms and create a safe world for ourselves.
 But how do we do that?

 As a long-time sufferer of Borderline Personality Disorder, I’ve searched for answers and treatments that work, especially for those of us who are financially indisposed or maybe need extra help outside of therapy.
 These quick-start tips are what’s been proven to help.
 I have science on my side for these techniques.

 Here’s a quick and dirty guide of five things you can do right now to help with BPD.